Note

 As part of transforming a string literal into tokens, miss2 puts a null terminator in the line.
 Thus, any argument following it is kinda of ignored.

-SAVE_STRING_TO_DEBUG_FILE "this is a string" and this is ignored
+SAVE_STRING_TO_DEBUG_FILE "this is a string" and this is ignored // this specification does not accept this

 Accepts internal compiler commands

-Remove the constraint that commands that conflict with grammar definitions cannot be used in a command_statement and you get atrocities like:
+Remove the constraint that commands that conflict with grammar definitions cannot be used in a command_statement

-IF WHILE 0 // it's like an ANDOR within an ANDOR
+IF { // does not begin a lexical scope ENDIF IF WHILE 0 // it's like an ANDOR within an ANDOR ENDIF // there is probably a lot more of these

 WHILENOT is incomplete